The brain within its groove

 And blotted out the mills!

-We are busy working to bring Emily Dickinson's "The brain within its groove" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The brain within its groove" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The brain within its groove" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.